sktamagaw/erdos-fall22-mulberry/README.md

   A file where I adjusted some of the parameters to make more sense, and added columns that were found to be useful in `Exploratory Data Analysis-SKT.ipynb`

+  <li> Data Cleaning 3-SKT.ipynb </li>

+  A file where I added target encoded columns for the categorical features pay history, sex, education, marriage, age, and age grouped by 10's

   <li> Exploratory Data Analysis-SKT.ipynb </li>

   Looking at the different features of the data to see which ones seemed helpful, and adding a few new features based on them